-Scans through all graphical objects of the picture in the opposite order than they were added, i.e. from "top" to "bottom" of the picture.
+Scans through all graphical objects of the picture in the opposite order than the list, i.e. from 'top' to 'bottom' of the picture.

-6.2 Selection Picture
+7.2 Selection Picture

-In [Andersen 91] pp. 78, a detailed description of how the picture is supposed to support graphics modelling can be found.
+In [Bifrost 92] pp. 78, a detailed description of how the picture is supposed to support graphics modelling can be found.
 Currently only one form of the graphics modelling properties are implemented, that is, a constraining picture called SelectionPicture.

 The SelectionPicture specializes the Add and Delete operations.
 When two or more graphical objects are selected the Hilite and UnHilite operations of the graphical objects are changed from HiliteControls to HiliteOutline.
 Graphical objects then become highlighted by drawing the outlines of the shapes instead of highlighted control points.
-This effect is similar to many graphical editors, e.g. MacDraw.
+This effect is similar to many graphical editors, e.g. the classical Macintosh program MacDraw.

-6.3 Picture Coordinate System
+7.3 Picture Coordinate System

-When graphical objects are composed into a picture, it is necessary to have mappings between the coordinate system of the graphical object and the coordinate system of the picture, since each graphical object is defined in its own coordinate system and is placed somewhere in the coordinate system of the picture.
+When graphical objects are composed into a picture, it is necessary to have a mapping between the coordinate system of the graphical object and the coordinate system of the picture, since each graphical object is defined in its own coordinate system and is placed somewhere in the coordinate system of the picture.

 The graphical object defines a transformation from its own coordinate system to the coordinate system of the picture.
 Since the coordinate system of the shape is identical to the coordinate system of the graphical object it is part of, the transformation actually defines how to position the shape of the graphical object in the picture.
 This transformation is described in a matrix called TM, inherited from the superpattern AbstractGraphicalObject.

-See also the description of the Transform attribute of graphical objects above.
+See also the description of the Transform attribute of graphical objects above (Transforming Graphical Objects).

-6.4 Other Operations on Pictures
+7.4 Other Operations on Pictures